Professor of Civil Justice

 Telephone: 0116 252 5332

-Pablo is a Senior Lecturer and a non-practising Spanish attorney.
-He conducts research in the field of dispute resolution, civil procedure and consumer law.
-He was invited to be a keynote speaker in two international conferences, and he has been invited as a speaker at many other conferences in 15 different countries.
-He was invited to participate in expert meetings by various organisations, including the UN Commission for International Trade Law (UNCITRAL), the European Commission (DG SANCO and DG JUSTICE) and the European Parliament (IMCO and JURI).
+Pablo Cortés has a chair in Civil Justice at Leicester Law School where he teaches and conducts research in the field of dispute resolution, civil procedure and consumer law.
+He has been invited to speak in many international conferences and expert meetings, including by the UN Commission for International Trade Law (UNCITRAL WG III), the European Commission (DG SANCO and DG JUSTICE) and the European Parliament (IMCO and JURI).
 He is a fellow of the National Centre for Technology and Dispute Resolutions (University of Massachusetts) and in 2012 he was a Gould Research Fellow at Stanford University.
-He is also a member of the Online Dispute Resolution (ODR) Taskforce of the International Mediation Institute and of the ODR Advisory Group of the Civil Justice Council.
-In the 2014 REF he was selected as one of the Impact Case Studies for the School of Law based on his role assisting the European Commission in the drafting of two legislative texts: the Directive on consumer ADR and the Regulation on consumer ODR.
+He is a member of the Online Dispute Resolution (ODR) Taskforce of the International Mediation Institute and of the ODR Advisory Group of the Civil Justice Council.
+In the 2014 REF he was selected as one of the Impact Case Studies for the School based on his role assisting the European Commission in the drafting of the ADR Directive and the ODR Regulation.

 Online Dispute Resolution, Alternative Dispute Resolution, Civil Procedure, Comparative Law, E-Commerce and Consumer Law.

-Currently he is on paid research leave (until October 2016) as a result of two important research projects awarded in 2014 with a budget of over £100k.
-The first one is a research grant (co-PI: 55k euros) awarded by the European Commission as part of a consortium of universities with the task of proposing legislative action to promote online mediation for civil and commercial matters.
-The second project is another two-year grant awarded by the Nuffield Foundation (PI: £67k) to evaluate from a socio-legal perspective the main consumer ADR schemes operating in Italy, Spain and the UK.
-This period of research leave will lead to the publication of a monograph by Cambridge University Press (submission date: September 2016) and a book for which I am the sole editor for Oxford University Press (submission date: March 2016) –the book is based on the contributions of experts from ten different countries that participated at a conference in Leicester funded by the Nuffield grant.
+Pablo has recently completed two research projects with a budget of over £100k.
+The first one was a research grant awarded by the European Commission as part of a consortium of universities with the task of proposing legislative action to promote online mediation for civil and commercial matters.
+The second grant was awarded by the Nuffield Foundation to evaluate from a socio-legal perspective the main consumer ADR schemes operating in the EU.

-- “Enforcing EU Consumer Policy More Effectively: A Three-Pronged Approach” in S. Drake and M. Smith, Effective Enforcement of EU Law and Policy (Edward Elgar, 2016).
+- “Enforcing EU Consumer Policy More Effectively: A Three-Pronged Approach” in S. Drake and M. Smith, New Directions in the Effective Enforcement of EU Law and Policy (Edward Elgar, 2016).

 - “The Impact of EU Law in the ADR Landscape in Italy, Spain and the UK: Time for Change or Missed Opportunity?”
 (2015) 16(2) ERA Forum 125–147.